ChatIE: Zero-Shot Information Extraction via Chatting with ChatGPT: Case Study

 The third sentence ``Score on the first day of the four-day Sheffield Shield match between \textbf{\textit{Tasmania}} and \textbf{\textit{Victoria}} at Bellerive Oval on Friday.'' is a NER example with confusing entities.
-The word ``Tasmania'' and ``Victoria'' can be categorized as ``LOCATION'' types, but are actually team names in this sentence, which are ``ORGANIZATION'' types.
-ChatIE can recognize the confusing point, showing its advantage in understanding the sentence and choosing the right word meanings.
+Both the word \textit{Tasmania} and \textit{Victoria} can be categorized as ``LOCATION'' types, but they are actually team names in this sentence, which are ``ORGANIZATION'' types.
+ChatIE can recognize confusing entities, showing its advantage in understanding ambiguous word senses and choosing the right word sense.

 The last sentence ``\textbf{\textit{Clinton}} suffered greatly over the \textbf{\textit{19 Rangers}} that \textbf{\textit{died}}, 18 on the \textbf{\textit{3rd of October}} and MattReersen (ph) \textbf{\textit{three days later}}.'' is an EE example.
 In the first stage, ChatIE gets the event type when scanning the word ``died''.
 Then it goes from this word to catch the victim ``19 rangers'', further detects the agent ``Clinton'' before the predicate, and targets on ``3rd of October'' and ``three days later''.